Higher education in the Philippines: Classification

 HEIs are either classified as a college or a university, and either public or private, and also either secular or religious.
 As of 2020, records from CHED showed that the country has 1,975 HEIs (excluding satellite campuses of state universities and colleges).
 From this number, 246 are public HEIs, while 1,729 are private institutions.

-In the Philippines, college is a tertiary institution that typically offer a number of specialized courses in the sciences, liberal arts, or in specific professional areas, e.g. nursing, hotel and restaurant management and information technology.
+In the Philippines, college is a tertiary institution that typically offers a number of specialized courses in the sciences, liberal arts, or in specific professional areas, e.g. nursing, hotel and restaurant management and information technology.
 Meanwhile, to be classified as a university—such as state universities and colleges (SUCs), CHED-supervised higher education institutions (CHEIs), private higher education institutions (PHEIs) and community colleges (CCs)—it must meet the following requirements: